ThoughtAtWork/thoughtatwork-site/README.markdown

-# Thought At Work Conference Website
+# Thought At Work Conference Website 2017
+# Read me not updated for 2018 site

 ## Table of Contents